nsls-ii-forge/docs/source/creating_packages.rst

     $ cp /keybase/team/dama/azure.token .conda-smithy/
     $ cp /keybase/team/dama/github.token .conda-smithy/

-Create Root Directory for Packages
+Create root directory for packages
 ==================================

 Naming and location of the root working directory is arbitrary.
 We will